mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 * Admission to MS in CS or Graduate Certificate in Software Engineering

 ### Textbook(s): ###
-Note: if links do not work directly, log first into [O'Reilly Safari Books]
+Note: if links do not work directly, login first into [O'Reilly Safari Books]

 * [Software Architecture in Practice, Third Edition] - Bass, Clements, and Kazman.
 Addison-Wesley Professional.
 978–0–132–94279–9
 * [Documenting Software Architectures: Views and Beyond, Second Edition] - Clements, Bachmann, Bass, Garlan, Ivers, Little, Merson, Nord, and Stafford.
 Addison-Wesley Professional.
 978–0–321–55268–6